Rishi Sunak’s Rwanda plan boosted by backing from moderate group of Tory MPs

 The Prime Minister has faced calls from the Tory right to scrap the Safety of Rwanda Bill before it faces its first Commons vote on Tuesday because it is not “fit for purpose”.

-But Home Secretary Mr Cleverly said he was determined to get the legislation through after a meeting with Tory MPs in Parliament.
+But Home Secretary James Cleverly said he was determined to get the legislation through after a meeting with Tory MPs in Parliament.

-A meeting convened by the New Conservatives also met on the parliamentary estate on Monday evening, with around 20 MPs in attendance at the office of backbencher Danny Kruger.
+A meeting convened by the New Conservatives also met on the parliamentary estate on Monday evening, with over 20 MPs in attendance at the office of backbencher Danny Kruger.

 Former immigration minister Robert Jenrick and former home secretary Suella Braverman were among those attending, alongside senior MPs Sir Simon Clarke and Sir Jacob Rees-Mogg.